spamegg1/tarski/constants/README.md

 # Constants

-This is the root dependency of the project; everything else depends on this.
+This is the root dependency of the project.

 ## Design

-The UI needs to be resizable, in case it's too big to fit onto laptop screens.
+The UI needs to be resizable, in case it's too big to fit onto smaller screens.

 The mouse controls for the UI are implemented with the following idea: